fitzss/ProjectP/README.md

 and providing an improved theory of software development (based on Popper’s) and testing (based on Deutsch's).

-This allows for various simplifications, notably the elimination of everything probabilistic from the methodology (‘Bayesian’ credences) and from our description of fundamental physics (stochastic processes).
+This allows for various simplifications, notably the elimination of everything probabilistic from the methodology (‘Bayesian’ credences) and from fundamental physics (stochastic processes).

 The goal with this right now is to formulate and try to put together a walking skeleton, where a developers can express and manage their tasks in a Can and Cant language.